Can Scammers Access Your Bank Account?

 - If you paid the scammer yourself using a wire transfer, check, debit or credit card.
-You can also report the transaction as fraudulent to your bank.
+You can also report the credit card scam or transaction as fraudulent to your bank.

 - If you paid the scammer using a gift card.
 Call the gift card company and report the transaction as fraudulent.

 - If you send the scammer funds using a payment app or cryptocurrency.
 Report the transaction as fraudulent by calling the app’s customer service department.

 - If you sent money by the U.S. Postal service.
 Call the U.S. Postal Inspection Service to intercept the package at 877-876-2455.